Naval engineering is a field of study and expertise that includes all engineering and sciences as applied in the

 …of surface and subsurface ships, craft, aircraft, and vehicles (manned and autonomous) used by the Navy for the nation’s defense.

-This certificate program is inherently multidisciplinary, involving all departments from the College of Engineering and from other colleges.
+This certificate program is inherently multidisciplinary and is available to all departments in the College of Engineering as well as other colleges.

 The program will attract and enable graduate students throughout the college to better prepare for this critical profession.
 It is open to all graduate students in the College of Engineering including distance-learning students.